machingclee/machingclee.github.io/static/media/320-custom-gradle-bootRun.75ec3187.md

 ---
-title: "More Customization on build.gradle.kts"
+title: "Customization on build.gradle.kts"
 date: 2024-09-12
 id: blog0320
-tag: kotlin
+tag: kotlin, gradle
 toc: true
 intro: "`build.gradle.kts` is like a Makefile with powerful feature that you can write kotlin code on it, let's study useful customization."
 ---